 The Most Dangerous Asbestos Products Which May Lurk in Your Home

 - Friable.
-This term refers to materials which can be easily broken and turned into powder when dry, even by hand.
-Friable materials can release high levels of asbestos in the air if damaged or disturbed and put people at risk of developing serious health conditions.
+This term refers to materials easily broken and turned into powder when dry, even by hand.
+Friable materials can release high levels of asbestos in the air if damaged or disturbed, putting people at risk of developing serious health conditions.
 This category of asbestos-containing materials includes products such as boiler insulation and pipe lagging.

 - Non-friable.
-Also known as "bonded", these asbestos products are characterized by a strong bond between the asbestos fibers and the matrix of the material.
-Unlike friable asbestos materials, non-friable products which contain asbestos are less likely to release dangerous concentrations of toxic fibers in the air and pose a significantly lower risk to people's health.
-Some examples of non-friable asbestos-containing materials are floor tiles, cement sheet, and roofing products.
+Also known as "bonded," a strong bond between the asbestos fibers and the matrix of the material characterizes these asbestos products.
+Unlike friable asbestos materials, non-friable products that contain asbestos are less likely to release dangerous concentrations of toxic fibers in the air and pose a significantly lower risk to people's health.
+Some examples of non-friable asbestos-containing materials are floor tiles, cement sheets, and roofing products.

-However, whether they are friable or non-friable, asbestos-containing materials become harmful only if they are damaged or disturbed.
+However, whether friable or non-friable, asbestos-containing materials become harmful only if damaged or disturbed.
 When they are in good condition, asbestos products entail a low risk of exposure.

 The most harmful asbestos products in houses

-Thanks to its strength and heat resistance, asbestos has been used for a wide range of applications, especially for construction materials.
-Therefore, it can be found in a lot of houses built prior to the 1980s, when its use was not regulated by the government.
-The most dangerous products which might be present in old U.S. homes are:
+Thanks to its strength and heat resistance, asbestos has been used for various applications, especially construction materials.
+Therefore, it can be found in many houses built before the 1980s, when the government did not regulate its use.
+The most dangerous products that might be present in old U.S. homes are:

 - Fireproofing and fire prevention materials.
-Its heat and fire resistance has made asbestos a very popular choice in the field of fire-resistant construction materials.
-It was used as a cheap additive in order to create a variety of inexpensive materials, including concrete, roofing shingles, and wallboard.
-Asbestos-containing fireproofing spray is actually a very dangerous product, as it becomes friable when it dries out and can easily lead to exposure.
+Its heat and fire resistance has made asbestos a popular choice in fire-resistant construction materials.
+It was used as a cheap additive to create various inexpensive materials, including concrete, roofing shingles, and wallboard.
+Asbestos-containing fireproofing spray is very dangerous, as it becomes friable when it dries out and can easily lead to exposure.

 - Insulation.
-The greatest source of exposure, asbestos insulation, is a toxic product which can still be found in the walls, attics, and basements of many homes.
+The greatest source of exposure, asbestos insulation, is a toxic product that can still be found in many homes' walls, attics, and basements.
 Various types of insulation may be present in homes, such as loose-fill, wrappings, block, and spray-on insulation.
-Zonolite insulation is, however, one of the products which caused extensive exposure to asbestos.
-It is made of vermiculite and it can still be found in the attics of more than 20 million homes.
+Zonolite insulation is, however, one of the products that causes extensive asbestos exposure.
+It is made of vermiculite and can still be found in the attics of more than 20 million homes.

 - Felt in roofing and flooring.
-Asbestos felt has been widely used during the 20th century and, as a consequence, a lot of inhabitants were exposed to it.
-Felt used to be made out of synthetic fibers but asbestos's soft and fibrous consistency took over the construction market until its high toxicity was discovered.
+Asbestos felt was widely used during the 20th century and consequently, many inhabitants were exposed to it.
+Felt used to be made out of synthetic fibers, but asbestos's soft and fibrous consistency took over the construction market until its high toxicity was discovered.

 Safe asbestos removal

-Knowing how to remove asbestos from your home is of high importance in order to avoid accidental exposure.
-If you have asbestos-containing products in your house and notice signs of severe damage, we recommend you to contact a certified asbestos removal company to help you with the troublesome materials.
-Moreover, you can check out this guide on how to recognize asbestos-containing products in your house, which also provides a useful list of asbestos removal companies to choose from.
+Knowing how to remove asbestos from your home is highly important to avoid accidental exposure.
+If you have asbestos-containing products in your house and notice signs of severe damage, we recommend you contact a certified asbestos removal company to help you with the troublesome materials.
+Moreover, you can check out this guide on recognizing asbestos-containing products in your house, providing a useful list of asbestos removal companies.